arnavgautam/TreeHacks2015/HOLs/HOL-UnderstandingAzureResourceManager/HOL.md

 	_The Administrator Login Password is prompted to the user and the input is masked_

 	> **Note:** If you use the same values as the ones used in the first task, the resources will not be created again.
-However if you change some properties in the script, the affected resources will be updated.
+However, if you change any properties in the script, the affected resources will be updated.

 <a name="Exercise2" />
 ### Exercise 2: Advanced Template Configuration  ###

-In this exercise you will dig deeper into more options that the **ARM** template provides to define your resources and some custom options.
-You will learn how to create nested resources, how to configure alerts based on your resource metrics, and even how to autoscale your resourced based on these metrics.
+In this exercise you will dig deeper into more options that the **ARM** template provides to define your resources.
+You will learn how to create nested resources, how to configure alerts based on your resource metrics, and even how to autoscale your resources based on these metrics.

 <a name="Ex2Task1" />
 #### Task 1 - Adding Nested Resources ####

 Inside the Resource section, each resource can have a list of resources that are part of this service.
 The resource allows 5 levels of nested resources and a total amount of 100 resources.

-In this task you will add child resources to the resources you have created in the previous exercise.
-You will create a database in the SQL Server you have created and then you will create a configuration in the WebSite to reference the database.
+In this task you will add child resources to the resources you created in the previous exercise.
+You will create a database in the SQL Server already generated and then a configuration in the WebSite to reference the database.

-1. If it is not already opened, open the custom JSON you started creating in Exercise 1.
+1. If not already open, open the custom JSON file you started in Exercise 1.

 2. Locate the **SQL Server** resource in the **resources** section.